Workshops & Lectures

 What really makes us happy at work?

-In this encounter we will supply the participants with simple and applicable tools that promote happiness in
+In this program we will supply the participants with simple and applicable tools that promote happiness in

 their personal life and at work.